CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

 ## Exercise 3: Evaluate and Optimize RAG Performance

+In this exercise, you will evaluate the performance of your RAG pipeline using Azure AI evaluators, implement various evaluation methods, and interpret the results to fine-tune your model.
+This ensures improved retrieval accuracy, response quality, and overall system efficiency.

+## Objectives

+In this exercise, you will complete the following tasks:

+- Task 1: Evaluate with Azure AI evaluators
+- Task 2: Implementing Evaluation Methods
+- Task 3: Interpreting Results and Fine-Tuning

 ### Task 1: Evaluate with Azure AI evaluators

+In this task, you will evaluate the RAG pipeline using Azure AI evaluators by analyzing key metrics such as coherence, relevance, and groundedness.
+You will modify the evaluation script to incorporate these metrics and log the results for further analysis.

 1. Navigate back to the **Visual Studio Code**.